 Long back, a priest of Hatkoti temple had a dream and in his dream the Goddess told him that soon a big metal pot (Charu) will come flowing down the Pabbar River and they have to catch hold of this metal pot and place it in the temple premise as it is a symbol of good luck and would be very auspicious for the whole community.

 As told by the goddess, the priest and his colleagues started keeping an eye on the river Pabbar.
-One day they saw a big metal pot coming down along with the river tides and they all went for it, the only problem was the bad weather which had brought torrential rains and a huge surge in the river water.
+One day they saw a big metal pot coming down along with the river tides and they all jumped into the river to grab the metal pot, the only problem was the bad weather which had brought torrential rains and a huge surge in the river water.

 They tried to catch the pot which struggled hard to get away from them, but somehow they managed to catch it.
 And when it was finally caught, it pleaded to let it go.
 The pot told them that it was not the one which they were supposed to catch, as it would bring only destruction and misery to them.
 The pot which they were looking for was just about to appear in the river and that they should prepare themselves to catch that pot.
 It would be very fortunate for all and would bring prosperity.
 It also warned them that now if they fail to catch that pot, they all would be ruined.